Sony HDVS: Uses

 The Sony HDVS system was used in the production of a 5-min feature film about Halley's Comet in 1986, titled "Arrival", and shown in US theatres later that year after being transferred to 35mm film.

 The first drama film shot using the HDVS professional video camera was RAI's Julia and Julia (Italian: Giulia e Giulia) in 1987, and the first HDTV television show was CBC's Chasing Rainbows, shot using the HDVS system in 1988.
 For the Genesis Invisible Touch Tour shows at Wembley Stadium in July 1987, the Sony HDVS system was used to film these shows, which were later released on VHS and LaserDisc in 1988 and DVD in 2003.

-Montreux Jazz Festival in 1991 was filmed using Sony HDVS video system.
-Four HDC-300 3 cameras in 1125-line format (1080i today), 60 fps, and one Sony HDC-500 3 CCD prototype HDVS camera.
-5 cameras were connected to 7-input HDS-1000T switcher and live mix was recorded to an HDD-1000 Digital 1" VTR.
+Montreux Jazz Festival in 1991 was recorded using the Sony HDVS video system.
+Four HDC-300 cameras in 1125-line format (1035i visible, close to 1080i today), 60 fps, and one Sony HDC-500 3 CCD prototype HDVS camera were used.
+The five cameras were connected to a 7-input HDS-1000T switcher and the live mix was recorded to an HDD-1000 Digital 1" VTR.

 World War II: When Lions Roared (also known as Then There Were Giants) is a 1994 TV movie, directed by Joseph Sargent, that stars John Lithgow, Michael Caine and Bob Hoskins as the three major Allied leaders.
 It was the first video production to be produced in the 1125-line high-definition television (HDTV) format.
 It was converted to NTSC for broadcast in the United States.

-The HDVS brand and logo was still used by Sony in 2014 as "Digital HDVS" on their digital high-definition HDCAM-format cameras such as the HDW-750, HDW-F900, HDC-1550, "Power HAD" camera Sony HSC-300 Series, and XDCAM camera PDW-850, PXW-X500.
+The HDVS brand and logo was still used by Sony since 1997 as "Digital HDVS" on their digital high-definition HDCAM-format cameras such as the HDW-750, HDW-F900, HDC-1550, "Power HAD" camera Sony HSC-300 Series, and XDCAM camera PDW-850, PXW-X500.
 By 2022, HDVS branded cameras have been discontinued and new camera models released don't have the HDVS logo.